svobtom/onedata4sci/docs/source/labs/fs2od.rst

 - docker-compose.yaml – Docker compose file containing recipe to downloading and run container with fs2od application.
 Download at https://raw.githubusercontent.com/CERIT-SC/fs2od/master/docker-compose.yaml
 - config.yaml – configuration file of application.
 Download at https://raw.githubusercontent.com/CERIT-SC/fs2od/master/app/config.yaml

-Whole software can be also downloaded with its source code from git repository:
+You can run software only with two files mentioned above.
+For some advance usage you can also download source code of the software from its git repository:

 .. code:: bash

    git clone https://github.com/CERIT-SC/fs2od.git  .